EricEdwardBryant/easydb/README.md

 tables.
 With this package you can:

 - Create a SQLite database from one simple configuration file.
+- Work with large tables that do not fit into active memory.
-- Update your data from remote sources with a single command.
+- Easily update data from remote sources.
+- Write and run tests on your database.
+- Detect duplicate keys.
-- Dump tables in a database to CSVs.
+- Dump tables in a SQLite database to CSVs.
-- Run user specified database tests.

-**Warning:** The current implementation only supports tables that can be read by `data.table::fread`.
-Support for very large tables that do not fit into active memory will be included in a future version.
+- (TODO) specify expected *R* data types and automatically convert when querying the database.

+**Note:** Files are imported into the database one at a time using `data.table::fread`.
+Very large tables that do not fit into memory can and should be split into separate source files before building the database.

 # Installation